-The Rediscovery of the Teachings of Christ
+The Rediscovery of Jesus' Teachings

-The story of King Josiah finding the book of the law while cleaning out the temple in Jerusalem, moved the Anabaptists.
-Menno Simons wrote:
+The story of King Josiah finding the book of the law while cleaning out the temple in Jerusalem, moved the first Anabaptists and became Menno Simons' theme when he wrote:

 Behold, the book of the law, the saving Gospel of Christ which was hid for so many centuries by the abominations of the Antichrist, has been found!
 The book of Christ, by the grace of God has been found again!
-The pure unadulterated truth has come to light ...at the expense of much of the property and blood of the saints.13
+The pure unadulterated truth has come to light . . . at the expense of much of the property and blood of the saints

-And as in Josiah's day, the discovery of the book had far-reaching effects.
+And as in Josiah's day, the discovery of the book had farreaching effects.
 Menno Simons described them in The Cross of the Holy Ones:

-God has again, in these last days of unbelief and abomination ...opened the book of eternal truth which had been closed for so many centuries.
+God has again, in these last days of unbelief and abomination . . . opened the book of eternal truth which had been closed for so many centuries.
 He has raised the dead from their graves.
 Those who all their lives lay in wickedness he has called to a new and blameless life.
 Yes, God is calling the distressed, starving sheep out of the jaws of ravening wolves.
-He is leading them out of the desert of human teachings to the green pastures of the mountain of Israel-to the care and custody of the eternal shepherd, Jesus Christ, who bought them with his blood.14
+He is leading them out of the desert of human teachings to the green pastures of the mountain of Israel-to the care and custody of the eternal shepherd, Jesus Christ, who bought them with his blood.

-Guided by the gentle teachings of Christ, the Anabaptists found their way ...
+Guided by Jesus' gentle teachings, the Anabaptists found their way...